hashicorp/hcp-terraform-operator/docs/module.md

 If you have any questions, please check out the [FAQ](./faq.md#module-controller).

-If you encounter any issues with the `AgentPool` controller please refer to the [Troubleshooting](../README.md#troubleshooting).
+If you encounter any issues with the `Module` controller please refer to the [Troubleshooting](../README.md#troubleshooting).